 Processing error may occur at various stages of processing such as data entry, editing and tabulation.
 Measures have been taken to minimize these errors.
 Data entry and edit are performed simultaneously due to the spreadsheet design which allow errors to be seen quickly.
 Historical ratios also aid in eliminating outliers created by data entry.
 Tabulation is automated to eliminate human error.

-In order to limit non-response and encourage participation, two letters are sent to the respondents with the questionnaire: one letter from Statistics Canada explaining the purpose and importance of the survey, and one letter from the client (the Canadian Seed Trade Association) supporting Statistics Canada in the conducting of the survey.
+In order to limit non-response and encourage participation, two letters are sent to the respondents with the questionnaire: one letter from Statistics Canada explaining the purpose and importance of the survey, and one letter from the client (Seeds Canada) supporting Statistics Canada in the conducting of the survey.

-In order to prevent coverage error, the Canadian Seed Trade Association is contacted to provide a current membership list.
+In order to prevent coverage error, Seeds Canada is contacted to provide a current membership list.

 Research is also done on the Business Register using the North American Industry Classification System codes to include any additional business involved in the wholesaling of forage seed.